 Hysterectomy for Heavy Bleeding

 Hysterectomy for heavy menstrual bleeding is a surgical procedure that removes all or part of the uterus.
 There are a few different types of hysterectomy:

 - A partial hysterectomy removes just the upper part of the uterus while leaving the cervix in place.

 - A total hysterectomy removes the whole uterus and the cervix.

 - A radical hysterectomy removes the whole uterus, the tissue on both sides of the cervix, and the upper part of the vagina.

-Although a hysterectomy can be performed with a minimally-invasive procedure, it is still considered to be a major surgery and requires a surgical incision.
+Although a hysterectomy can be performed with a minimally-invasive procedure, it is still considered to be major surgery and requires a surgical incision.
 Similar to endometrial ablation in Scottsdale, the procedure can be performed in an outpatient setting.

 The recovery time from a minimally-invasive hysterectomy is much less than a traditional hysterectomy.
 In fact, most women are able to return to work in less than one week.
 Heavy menstrual bleeding is fixed immediately the following hysterectomy because the uterus is no longer present to cause periods.

 This makes hysterectomy the ultimate long-term solution for heavy periods.
-Following hysterectomy, there is no chance of pregnancy.
+Following a hysterectomy, there is no chance of pregnancy.